 Clinical Trials Experience

-in 4 Controlled Clinical Trials With EPIVIR 300 mg/day and RETROVIR 600 mg/day
+than or Equal to 5% Frequency) in 4 Controlled Clinical Trials with EPIVIR 300

 |Adverse Reaction||EPIVIR plus RETROVIR